You can interact with Simplifier.net to use your own FHIR resources. In order to

 > fhir restore

-You can check wether the restore is performed correctly by using the
+You can check whether the restore is performed correctly by using the

 This will show you the full list of dependencies installed for your project.